 5. Click Symbols, and choose the blue-pink-purple color palette.
 Click OK, then Done.

 The relationship symbology style is a new way of creating bivariate maps that lets you easily compare two topics on a single map because only the countries with data for both indicators are shown.
-Because the two attributes being compared, Latest Value and Latest Value 1 can be confused, you’ll rename them.
+Because the two attributes being compared, Value Latest Year and Value Latest Year 1 can be confused, you’ll rename them.

 6. Hover over the Childhood Poverty- copy layer and click the ellipses.
 In the More Options menu, click Rename and replace the default name with Global Childhood Poverty.